What are loan overpayments?

-Option 1: Transfer money from a Nationwide account, using the Internet Bank
+Option 1: Transfer money from a Nationwide account, using the internet bank

-1. Log in to the Internet Bank.
+1. Log in to the internet bank

-1. Log in to the Banking app.
+1. Log in to the app

 Option 3: Make a payment from a non-Nationwide current account

-1. Choose personal account, when asked to select the account type.
+1. Choose Personal account, when asked to select the account type

-3. Enter the account's sort code and account number.
-You'll need to pay the following Nationwide account: sort code 07 00 70 and account number 00001760.
+3. Enter the sort code 07 00 70 and the account number 00001760

 Option 4: Send us a cheque

-Please make your cheque payable to Nationwide Building Society 070070, followed by your 8-digit loan account number, for example:
+Make your cheque payable to ‘Nationwide Building Society 070070’, followed by your 8-digit loan account number.

-Nationwide Building Society 070070/XXXXXXXX
+For example: Nationwide Building Society 070070/XXXXXXXX

-Please post the cheque to:
+Post the cheque to:

 Personal Loans Admin,